BitBagCommerce/SyliusImojePlugin/README.md

 1. Cards
 2. Blik
 3. Pay by link
-4. iMoje pay later
+4. imoje pay later

 # We are here to help
 ----

-This **open-source plugin was developed to help the Sylius community** and make ING payments platform available to any Sylius store.
+This **open-source plugin was developed to help the Sylius community** and make imoje payments platform available to any Sylius store.
 If you have any additional questions, would like help with installing or configuring the plugin or need any assistance with your Sylius project - let us know!

 [![](https://bitbag.io/wp-content/uploads/2020/10/button-contact.png)](https://bitbag.io/contact-us/?utm_source=github&utm_medium=referral&utm_campaign=plugins_ing)